influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 Trigger a full compaction after startup by adjusting the [`compact-full-write-cold-duration`](/influxdb/v1.7/administration/config/#compact-full-write-cold-duration-4h) setting in your InfluxDB configuration file.
 For more information, see [Using the configuration file](/influxdb/v1.7/administration/config/#using-the-configuration-file/).
 Consider the following items may affect the schedule for compaction:

--Shard duration and write patterns.
+- Shard duration and write patterns.
 For example, frequently writing to old shards may affect compaction.
 - Number of concurrent compactions (`max-concurrent-compactions`).
 For example, multiple shards pending compaction may affect when a compaction is run.

 > **Note:** You can't manually trigger a compaction via the API.